ReznoRMichael/hollow-knight-completion-check/README.md

 ### Windows

 `%USERPROFILE%\AppData\LocalLow\Team Cherry\Hollow Knight\`
 **Pro Tip:** Copy and paste this code into the folder path bar of the Windows File Explorer window and press Enter to go there instantly (Windows 10).
+You can also paste it inside the Run window (Windows key + R).
 *Example path: C:\Users\your-username\AppData\LocalLow\Team Cherry\Hollow Knight*

 ### Linux